Board of Directors

-Nichole Moisant Gillett, President, is a partner in the law firm of Banks, Gilbert, and Gillett in Oklahoma City.
+Nichole Moisant Gillett, President, is a partner in the law firm of Banks, Gillett, and Gillett in Oklahoma City.
 Nichole earned her BA in Political Science and BA in Communication from the University of Oklahoma.
 After graduation, she spent time in Austin, Texas, but longed to return to the Sooner State.
 She returned to Oklahoma and earned her Juris Doctor from Oklahoma City University.
-Currently, she serves on the Board of Directors for Sharing Tree, a local nonprofit organization that has been serving families in the Oklahoma City area for more than 30 years.
+She is currently a member of the Downtown Exchange Club and actively participates in many sections through the Oklahoma Bar Association.
 Her passions include public education and helping kids transition from foster care to early adulthood.
 In her free time, Nichole curates and collects recipes, hosts dinner parties, and supports local restaurants and craft breweries.
-She lives in Edmond with her husband and their spoiled golden retriever.
+She lives in Edmond with her husband Ryan and their daughter.

 Scott Melson, Vice President, is a physician at Just Kids Pediatrics in Moore, OK where he practices primary care pediatrics.
 Scott grew up in Edmond, OK and later attended the University of Oklahoma for both his undergraduate degree and medical school.
 He met his wife Ashley while in college and since 2007 they have made their home in Oklahoma City.
 Scott is actively involved with Infant Crisis Services in Oklahoma City, sitting on the Young Professionals Board as well as volunteering in the mentor at White Fields, a non-profit organization that cares for abused and neglected boys who are in the custody of the state of Oklahoma.
 Scott and Ashley love trying new restaurants, traveling and watching OU football and Thunder basketball.